FrostyX/frostyx.github.io/_drafts/google-mbsync.md

 Configuring multiple accounts in `mbsync` is trivial, and Gmail IMAP is a mess.
-Therefore, I would recommend setting up an account from a different email provider first (that is, if you have the option) and learn how `mbsync` works.
+Therefore, I would recommend setting up an account from a different email provider first (that is if you have the option) and learn how `mbsync` works.
 Let's create the `~/.mbsyncrc` configuration file and insert the following settings.